 Unlike the infinitely variable Leigh Dovetail Jig, a fixed template cannot accommodate random board widths and still produce an even finish on both side edges of a joint.
-Usually, the boards should be cut to specific widths, depending on the pitch of the pattern.
+Typically, the boards would be cut to specific widths, depending on the pitch of the pattern.
 A complete chart of board widths is at the end of this chapter.
 Joint specifications are in Appendix II.